Elphel/x353/README.md

 Here is what makes it difficult:

-1. Xilinx abandoned support of the older devices in the current software called "Vivado".
+1. Xilinx abandoned support for the older devices in the current software called "Vivado".
 2. Last verion of the ISE (it is ISE 14.7) can not use the older code "as is"
 3. We were able to modify the Verilog code to be parsed by the current XST, but it does not recognize some statements in the *.xcf constraints file (I had to rename original *.ucf to *.xcf).